Codex Committee on Residues of Veterinary Drugs in Foods

 The committee held its 22nd session April 27-May 1, 2015, in San José, Costa Rica.
 The U.S. Delegate's Report of that session is available.

-The next session of the Codex Committee on Residues of Veterinary Drugs in Food (CCRVDF) is schedule for October, 2016, in the United States of America.
+The next session of the Codex Committee on Residues of Veterinary Drugs in Food (CCRVDF) will take place from October 17-21, 2016, in the United States of America.
 Upon availability, the agenda and committee documents can be accessed at http://www.codexalimentarius.org/meetings-reports/en/.

 Add your name to the mailing list of those interested in activities of the Codex Committee on Residues of Veterinary Drugs in Foods.